psylion/PBBbyPsyl0/README.md

 - @1200: I have a working code which logs in JSON changed tracks
   - debug output need to be removed
   - small issue with information containing underscore in the track title

+### TODO List:
+- edit JSON for errors
+- remove debug console output
+- add JSON filename with days to limit the file to 24hours